qax-os/excelize/README.md

 **WARNING!**

-Please note that row manipulation methods using different row numbering.
-Some part of methods using zero-based row indexses while another using Excel row numbering starting with 1.

-Please use Row methods with suffix `2` (`RemoveRow2()` for example) if present to operate Excel row numberinng.
+From version 1.5 all row manipulation methods uses Excel row numbering starting with `1` instead of zero-based numbering which take place in some methods in eraler versions.

 ## Basic Usage